-This Is Only A Test: Why Your CellPhone Will Buzz Wednesday Afternoon
+This Is Only A Test: Why Your Cellphone Will Buzz Wednesday Afternoon

 There will be an audible tone and then a text that states: "Presidential Alert" followed by "THIS IS A TEST of the National Wireless Emergency Alert System.
 No action is needed."

 FEMA estimates some 225 million devices, or about 75 percent of cellphone users in the U.S., will receive the alert.
 It will be provided by all the major carriers.
-And, sorry, but you can't opt out.
+And sorry, but you can't opt out.

 Irwin Redlener, director of the National Center for Disaster Preparedness at Columbia University, says testing the system "is a good idea," and there are a variety of scenarios where it would be good for the president to speak directly to the public.